-- 6.29.
-This issue is updated in section 7. - 6.30.
-In July 2018 KPMG reported to NCC that "The Authority has been progressing its overarching group governance processes to ensure that these are fit for purpose given the continued growth of the group." - 6.31.
-During 2018-19 the Council had: - Set out a best practice framework for governance of its companies and its shareholder responsibilities. - Prepared terms of reference for councillor and officer bodies to direct, monitor and control the group. - Set out the information requirements of these bodies. - Identified resources and training requirements to support group governance. - Drafted shareholder agreements. - 6.32.
-To date and during 2019-20 a framework for the Companies and Commercial Executive Sub-Committee has been established and sub-committee meetings are now taking place monthly from January 2020, with presentations by group companies at each meeting now.
-A financial overview paper is also being presented and there are plans for key risks from company risk registers to be presented to the Audit Committee.
-A significant amount of work still needs to be undertaken to ensure effective governance and a work programme had been developed for the sub-committee.
+- 5.26.
+In July 2018 KPMG reported to NCC that "The Authority has been progressing its overarching group governance processes to ensure that these are fit for purpose given the continued growth of the group." - 5.27.
+During 2018-19 the Council had: - Set out a best practice framework for governance of its companies and its shareholder responsibilities. - Prepared terms of reference for councillor and officer bodies to direct, monitor and control the group. - Set out the information requirements of these bodies. - Identified resources and training requirements to support group governance. - Drafted shareholder agreements. - 5.28.
+To date and during 2019-20 a framework for the Companies and Commercial Executive Sub-Committee has been established and sub-committee meetings have been taking place regularly from January 2020, with each meeting now receiving presentations by group companies.
+A financial overview paper has also being presented and there are plans for key risks from company risk registers to be presented to the Audit Committee.
+A significant amount of work still needs to be undertaken to ensure effective governance and a work programme has been developed for the sub-committee. - 5.29.
+Further actions have been set out in the Report in the Public Interest Action Plan (Appendix 2).